pzemtsov/pzemtsov.github.io/_posts/2014-11-24-how-cache-affects-demultiplexing-of-e1.md

 block, not 2048.

 - Memory loads do not depend on previous calculations.
-The out-of-order scheduler can start memory transaction while another transaction is still in progress.
+The out-of-order scheduler can start memory transaction while previous transaction or manipulation with its result is still in progress.
 This would be impossible if new memory address depended on previously read values, as it happens when traversing a linked list

 - Both input and output blocks are allocated in sequence, which makes it possible to detect memory access pattern and perform a prefetch.
-I'm not sure if Sandy Bridge really does it, though.

-- Input and output locality reduce possible penalties for TLB misses.
+- Input and output locality reduces possible penalties for TLB misses.

 These conditions are not always met, so we can't expect to be so lucky every time.
 Some programs will suffer much more from cache misses (I'll try to build some examples).